kloverde/Win7WeatherGadgetRepairTool/README.md

 **install.bat**

   It is not required that you run this script, but it is recommended.
-This script will add an entry to the Windows registry to run Win7WeatherGadgetRepairTool.bat automatically at startup.
+This script adds an entry to the Windows registry to run Win7WeatherGadgetRepairTool.bat automatically at startup.
 Also, it allows you to *optionally* create a scheduled task to periodically run the .bat while your computer is running.
 The task